Carriage of Goods by Sea Act 1992

 The Carriage of Goods By Sea Act 1992 (c.
 50) is an act of the Parliament of the United Kingdom regarding bills for the lading of goods onto ships.
 It repealed the Bills of Lading Act 1855 (18 & 19 Vict. c.
 111) and made new provisions.

 Background

 The Bills of Lading Act 1855 (18 & 19 Vict. c.
 111) was commendably brief and proved useful, but as time went by certain defects became apparent.
-The English courts devised some ways round the problem: in Brandt v Liverpool (1924) the concept of implied contracts was developed, although the courts proved reluctant to use this concept.
+The English courts devised some ways round the problem: in Brandt v Liverpool (1924) such as the concept of implied contracts, although the courts themselves subsequently proved reluctant to adopt this concept.
 Nevertheless, there were difficulties relating to passing of property and passing of risk.

 The Law Commission and the Scottish Law Commission addressed the issue in a report, "Rights of Suit in respect of Carriage of Goods by Sea".
 The report contained a draft bill which Parliament adopted in full without amendment.